 To really understand flanging, though, let’s back-track and begin by understanding phase.

 Phase applies to waveforms.
 In particular, it is the location of a point within a wave cycle of a repetitive waveform.

-A repetative wave will go through 360º as it completes one period (one cycle).
-At this point we can the phase 360º or 0º.
+A repetitive wave will go through 360º as it completes one period (one cycle).
+At this point, we can call the phase 360º or 0º.